Xingu Lodge

 - Do I need a visa to travel to Brazil?

 - Yes, most travelers require a tourist visa.
-Caddis provides guidance on requirements and documentation.
+Guidance on requirements and documentation is provided prior to departure.

 - What fishing gear should I bring?

 - 8–10 weight rods with floating and intermediate lines are recommended.
-A detailed gear list is provided prior to departure.
+A detailed gear list is provided before the trip.

 - Can non-anglers join the trip?